-I am a fully qualified and accredited psychotherapist registered with the United Kingdom Council for Psychotherapy( UKCP).
+I am a fully qualified and accredited psychotherapist and Supervisor registered with the United Kingdom Council for Psychotherapy(UKCP).
 I offer short term counselling or longer term depth psychotherapy in a safe, confidential and respectful space.
-I have worked as a counsellor in a variety of settings and held a private psychotherapy practice for 17 years.I enjoy working with a wide range of people and have gained experience of a breadth of issues that human beings can meet in life.
+I have worked as a counsellor in a variety of settings and held a private psychotherapy practice for 18 years.I enjoy working with a wide range of people and have gained experience of a breadth of issues that human beings can meet in life.

 I am available weekdays and some evenings working near to the Charing cross area of Glasgow.